 Even as he rejects Baum’s concepts, Maguire does an admirable job of explaining away the multiple inconsistencies in the Baum books—particularly in explaining how people can eat meat in a land where animals talk, teach and attend dinner parties, and in explaining the varied and completely contradictory histories of Oz.
 (As I’ve noted, these inconsistencies never bothered me much as a kid, and I expect that they can be waved away by “magic,” but they clearly at least nagged at Maguire.)
 In Maguire’s Oz, some Animals can talk, and some animals cannot, and the conflicting histories of Oz are woven into its religious practices and propaganda.
 This absolutely works for me.

-On the other hand, for some fans of The Wizard Of Oz, Maguire didn’t do nearly enough explaining when he wrote Wicked.
+As for Maguire, for some fans of The Wizard Of Oz, he didn’t do nearly enough explaining when he wrote Wicked.
 Here’s an excerpt from the most-liked review currently on Goodreads:

 Things That I Really Wish Gregory Maguire Had Bothered To Explain That Might Have Made Wicked Worth Reading: